AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 This is the capstone project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 In this project, I implemented a multi-agent A* path planner and an example application of the algorithm in an order fulfillment center.
 The puzzle is as follows;
 * In a warehouse, A fleet of robots has to fulfill a pool of tasks, the problem is solved when all tasks are fulfilled.
 * The robots should not collide with each other nor should they collide with an obstacle in the warehouse while navigating to their task.
-According to [1] "A collision occurs iff two agents occupy the same location at the same timestep (called a vertex conflict) or traverse the same edge in opposite directions at the same timestep (called a swapping conflict)"
+According to [1] "A collision occurs if two agents occupy the same location at the same timestep (called a vertex conflict) or traverse the same edge in opposite directions at the same timestep (called a swapping conflict)"